 Today, the standard PDUFA review timeline is 10 months for most applications.
 For drugs that qualify for Priority Review—meaning they offer a significant improvement in treating a serious condition—the goal is just six months.
 This accelerated process has been incredibly successful, helping new medicines reach the people who need them much sooner while maintaining the FDA’s high standards for safety and efficacy.

-What Are the PDUFA Review Phases?
+Breaking Down the PDUFA Review Process

 The PDUFA review process isn’t a black box.
 It’s a structured journey with clear phases, each with its own purpose and timeline.
 Think of it as a roadmap that guides your product from submission to a final decision.
 Understanding these stages helps you prepare for what’s ahead, manage your team’s expectations, and stay on track.
 From initial planning meetings to the final verdict from the FDA, each step is a critical part of bringing a new drug or biologic to the market.
 Let’s walk through the four main phases so you know exactly what to expect.

-Phase 1: Plan with Pre-Submission Meetings
+Step 1: Plan Ahead with Pre-Submission Meetings

 Before you even think about submitting your application, your first step should be to talk with the FDA.
 Pre-submission meetings are your opportunity to discuss your development plan and ensure you’re aligned with the agency’s expectations.
 This is where you can get critical feedback on your proposed studies, data, and overall application strategy.
 Coming to these meetings prepared allows you to clarify any questions and confirm that you have all the necessary data to support your New Drug Application (NDA) or Biologics License Application (BLA).
 Getting on the same page early can prevent significant delays down the road, making this a non-negotiable part of your regulatory strategy.

-Phase 2: Submit Your Application
+Step 2: Submit a Strong Application

 Once your pre-submission meetings are complete and your data package is finalized, it’s time to officially submit your application.
 This is the moment the PDUFA clock starts ticking.
 After you file your NDA or BLA, the FDA has 60 days to decide whether your application is complete enough to be accepted for review.
 If it is, the agency will assign a PDUFA goal date.
 This is the deadline by which the FDA commits to completing its review.
 For a standard review, this date is typically set for 10 months after the filing date.
 For products that qualify for a priority review, the timeline is shortened to just six months.